thepranab/materials-for-max-qe2021-online-school/Day-9/example2.CPU/README.md

 In this second part we want to speedup the code by solving the dense eigenvalue problem using more than one core.

-**Set `-npool` to 4 and try using `-ndiag 4`** to improve the performance.
+1. **Set `-npool` to 4 and activate parallel diagonalization by changing `-ndiag 4`** to improve the performance.

-You should inspect the beginning of the output file and look for this message
+2. Inspect the beginning of the output file and look for this message

      Subspace diagonalization in iterative solution of the eigenvalue problem: one sub-group per band group will be used custom distributed-memory algorithm (size of sub-group:  2*  2 procs)

-Do you manage to reduce the WALL time?
+3. Check the time to solution.
+Did you manage to reduce the WALL time?

-Unfortunately you'll notice that the simulation is actually taking longer.
+Unfortunately you'll notice that the simulation is actually **taking longer**.

 There are two reasons for this: